 We charge a fee to park in our visitor car park.
 We provide free parking for motorbikes and bicycles, and accessible parking bays for disabled visitors.

 If you are driving and using a sat nav to find your way here, you should use the postcode TW9 4AD (Bessant Drive).
 On arriving at The National Archives from Bessant Drive, follow the sign directing you to the accessible parking bays.

 Car parking for disabled visitors

-You will pass through a security barrier where you will need to inform security staff on the intercom of whether you are dropping someone off or parking in one of the bays.
+The nearest drop-off point to The National Archives is at the rear of the building adjacent to the designated accessible parking spaces.
+On arrival, you will pass through a security barrier, where you will need to inform security staff on the intercom whether you are dropping someone off or parking in one of the bays.
 Please bring your blue badge.